tango-controls/tango-doc/source/installation/vm/tangobox.rst

 **In case you want to try it, here's the procedure:**

-1. start jupyterlab using our dedicated script: `jupytango`
+1. start jupyterlab (it is started by default): :code:`docker start tangobox-jupytango`
-2. a new browser tab is automagically opened with the right URL: :file:`localhost:8888/lab?`.
-Please be patient, it may take a while on VM.
+2. open a new browser window and go to http://tangobox-jupytango:8888/lab
 3. enjoy!

 **Here are the JupyTango additions to itango:**